pedroelbanquero/functional_information_conjecture/README.md

 ## Geometric mnemonic time regression, Back to the Future Algorithm

 If a data is the final point of a sequence , a finite number of sequences will contain the information .
-If we can go to the past of a big number we can represent the information with the past and the moment of the future where the data will be de observable information .
+If we can go to the past of a big number we can represent the information with the past and the moment of the future where the data will be the observable information .

 We can design time regresions for the data with the proper function expresion .